Agung is the highest volcano in Bali. At a height of 3031 m – it can change when erupting – you can see it almost from anywhere on the island.

 The next day, before sunrise, we packed and set off on a road leading directly to Agung.

 Our reliable transportation, Honda CB100 from ’83

-After we explored many roads leading to the volcano and the villages at it’s foot, we headed to the second camp site.
-The plan was to climb about 2 km up to an isolated village on a hill with a good viewpoint to Agung.
+After we explored many roads leading to the volcano and the villages at it’s footsteps, we headed to the second camp site.
+The plan was to climb about 2 km up to an isolated village on a hill with a good view to Agung.
 The road was good only for motorcycles and off-road vehicles.
-Hot and dry, like the heat wave in Romania.
+Hot and dry, reminding us of our country’s summer.

 Amed city on the coast

 We finally found a place with a good view of the mountain and the village on the hill.
-We’re not sure about the village’s name, but it’s probably called Purwakerti, in Amed area.
+We’re not sure about the village’s name, but it’s probably called Purwakerti, from Amed area.

 A good sleeping place.
 The advantage of the hammocks is that we can hang them anywhere we find some trees.
 With the tent it would have been impossible to camp here.

 From the village across the valley, we could hear every noise as we were on the other side of the valley.

-See how high people live on an active volcano.
-Just three weeks ago the lava was flowing down the slope.
+You can see how high people live on an active volcano.
+Just three weeks ago the lava was flowing down the slopes.
 Those in the nearby villages were evacuated until danger passed.